 This is a tea ceremony venue located near Gojo Street.
 This tea ceremony venue recently moved out from its location which was located near Kyoto Station.
 Masumi-san is the lead tea host and she has been conducting tea ceremony sessions for more than 3 years.
 The explanations about the tea ceremony have been properly done sometimes by only the host or sometimes with the presence of another tea host making the demonstration and another person interpreting it.
 It is a bit difficult to book as you need to have Paypal or make a phone call, the first session starts at 11:00 am and the last session is at 5:30 pm.
 The price is different for advance bookings and walkings.
 This is not a bad option if you are not far from the Gojo Street.

 Location: Higashi Honganji

 Tea Ceremony Avg.
 Group Size: Around 10 people

 Address: 556, Gojo-sagaru, Tominokoji Dori, Shimogyo-Ku, Kyoto

-Located about 8 minute walk from the Yasaka shrine, En welcomes the guests in a brown house that hosts tea ceremonies daily.
+Located about an 8-minute walk from the Yasaka shrine, En welcomes the guests in a brown house that hosts tea ceremonies daily.
 This tea ceremony place has a convenient location and OK pricing but seemingly does not focus much on the explanations of the tradition.
 There are a number of customer reviews that mention the sessions skipped the explanations and did not necessarily follow the common tea ceremony procedure.
-The summer style kama with the electric heater cable may be a bit turn off for authenticity seekers but the neighborhood is pretty good as the house is not far from the temples and shrines.
+The summer-style kama with the electric heater cable may be a bit turn-off for authenticity seekers but the neighborhood is pretty good as the house is not far from the temples and shrines.
 En only accepts reservations for the morning sessions and costs 2,500 yen per person.

 Location: Chionin area